sgmurphy/wordpress-plugins/blog-designer-pack/readme.txt

 > View [PRO DEMO and Features](https://premium.infornweb.com/news-blog-designer-pack-pro/) for additional information.
 >

+= ✅ Post Filtering with Categories Or Tags =

+Post Filter is an option where you can choose the category, tag or taxonomy to filter the posts.
+You can also use 6 different types of pagination.
+Category ajax filter is fully responsive and come with 3 position i.e. top, left and right.
+You can also align them to left, center and right when position will be top.

 = ✅ Ajax Pagination =

 Ajax Pagination is similar to the Ajax filter that helps to explore posts or blog without reloading the whole page.
 Blog Designer Pack offers 6 types of pagination, which include: